Sifton History, Family Crest & Coats of Arms

 Early Origins of the Sifton family

 The surname Sifton was first found in Lancashire (now Merseyside) at Sefton, a village and civil parish which dates back to the Domesday Book of 1086 when it was first listed as Sextone and literally meant "farmstead where rushes grow," from the Old Scandinavian word "sef" + the Old English word "tun."

 Early History of the Sifton family

 This web page shows only a small excerpt of our Sifton research.
-Another 217 words (16 lines of text) covering the years 1285, 1595, 1602, 1455, 1487, 1686 and 1756 are included under the topic Early Sifton History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1285, 1595, 1602, 1593, 1602, 1761, 1806, 1686 and 1756 are included under the topic Early Sifton History in all our PDF Extended History products and printed products wherever possible.